pgruetter/sdl-docs/docs/getting-started/get-departures.md

 - TODO use {~id }^somewhere? dataObjectId?

-A quick note on our naming conventions: We typically follow some conventions when naming our dataObjects and actions.
+A quick note on our naming conventions: We typically follow some conventions when naming our Data Objects and actions.
 It follows the layering conventions of the structured Data Lake :
-- External dataObjects are prefixed with "ext",
+- External Data Objects are prefixed with "ext",
 - Your first action typically copies the data into the Data Lake, without making any changes.
 This layer is called the *Staging Layer*.
 DataObjects of the staging layer are prefixed with "stg".
 - When applying some basic transformation to your data that does not require any specific business logic, you store the result in the *Integration Layer*.